IIP-Group/ChannelCharting/README.md

 In case you decide to use the Sammon's mapping solver for a publication, then you must cite the original FASTA paper:

-Tom Goldstein, Christoph Studer, and Richard G. Baraniuk, "A field guide to forward-backward splitting with a FASTA implementation," Technical Report, arXiv preprint:1411.3406, Nov.
+Tom Goldstein, Christoph Studer, and Richard G. Baraniuk, "A field guide to forward-backward splitting with a FASTA implementation," Technical Report, arXiv preprint: 1411.3406, Nov.
 2014; available at https://arxiv.org/pdf/1411.3406.pdf

 ### How to start a channel charting simulation